binkley/kotlin-application-transactions/README.md

 ### Minimally assumed code library support

-- A searchable, concurrent-safe queue for submitting requests for remote processing
+- A searchable, concurrent-safe queue for submitting requests for remote processing.
+  The state machine implementation wants to look into the queue
-- The queue can block when looking for next element (alternative: add busy-retry) and when searching for a middle matching element
+- The queue can block when looking for next element (alternative: add busy-retry) and when searching for a matching middle element in the queue
-- A means for exclusive access to the remote resource
+- A means for exclusive access to the remote resource.
+  This implementation assumes it has exclusive access
 - Callers and tests can wait on completion of submitted work
-- Thread management such that writers can wait for readers to complete
+- Knowning when readers and writers complete

 ## Design